senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-windows.md

     ```

+## Initialize python

-1. To create a connection to the Senzing gRPC service
+7. To create a connection to the Senzing gRPC service
    and define a function for adding records,
    copy/paste the following into the interactive Python session
    and press the **Enter** key.